 How Does Index Rebalancing Work?

-Index rebalancing follows a structured process determined by the index provider’s rulebook.
-Most major indices—such as those from S&P, Dow Jones, MSCI, and FTSE Russell—rebalance on a quarterly or semi-annual schedule, though some conduct monthly or annual reviews.
+Index rebalancing follows a structured process set out in each index provider’s rulebook.
+Most major indices from S&P, Dow Jones, MSCI, and FTSE Russell rebalance on a quarterly or semi-annual schedule, though some run monthly or annual reviews.

-The process is predictable but market-moving, especially for large-cap indices with significant assets tracking them.
+The process is predictable.
+But for large-cap indices with significant assets tracking them, it’s also deeply market-moving.

 1. Eligibility Screening: Index providers start by reviewing all eligible securities to determine which companies still meet the index criteria.
 This includes reviewing: